 Angelica A. Zabanal practices in the area of litigation and privacy.
 Ms. Zabanal has experience with commercial litigation and general liability, with an emphasis on a result-oriented approach to complex disputes.
 Ms. Zabanal is also a Certified Information Privacy Professional/United States, and she counsels clients on privacy matters, including the implementation of the California Consumer Privacy Act and the California Privacy Rights Act.
-Ms. Zabanal is a member of the firm’s Technology ; Fashion, Retail and Consumer Branded Products; and Insurance/Reinsurance industry groups.
-Ms. Zabanal has been recognized as a 2019, 2020 and 2021 "Rising Star" by Super Lawyers, an honor awarded to only 2.5% of attorneys under the age of 40.
+Ms. Zabanal is a member of the firm’s Technology , Cannabis, and Fashion, Retail and Consumer Branded Products industry groups.
+Ms. Zabanal has been recognized as a "Rising Star" by Super Lawyers, an honor awarded to only 2.5% of attorneys under the age of 40.

 A daughter of Filipino immigrants, Ms. Zabanal was born in Los Angeles and raised in Hawai'i.
 She is fluent in Tagalog.
 Passionate about inclusion and diversity, she serves on the Executive Board of the Filipino Bar Association of Northern California (FBANC) as Treasurer, and she is the Chair of the FBANC Women’s Committee.
 Ms. Zabanal is also the Young Lawyers Vice Liaison for the Law Practice Management Committee of DRI.
 In 2019, she served as a Mini-Reunion Co-Chair on the Stanford Ten Year Reunion Homecoming leadership team.
 Ms. Zabanal was a 2018 Fellow of the New Leaders Council and she has served as a board member of the Alameda County and Mid-Peninsula (Palo Alto) chapters of the ACLU-Northern California.